HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </ul>
 ```

-Fifth, a unique stack virtual machine.
+The fifth is unique stack VM.

 HVML programs are executed on an abstract stack virtual machine.
 After an HVML program is parsed, a vDOM (virtual DOM) tree representing the program structure is generated, and the interpreter executes each element on the vDOM in depth-first order starting from the root element.
-Every time a descendant element is executed, a new stack frame (stack frame) will be pushed (push) on the execution stack of the virtual machine until the leaf element of vDOM.
-At this time, after the interpreter executes the leaf element, it will pop up (pop ) the last stack frame, the previous stack frame becomes the last stack frame, and then try to execute the next sibling element of the corresponding element of the stack frame.
+Every time a descendant element is executed, a new stack frame will be pushed on the execution stack of the virtual machine until the leaf element of vDOM.
+At this time, after the interpreter executes the leaf element, it will pop the last stack frame, the previous stack frame becomes the last stack frame, and then try to execute the next sibling element of the corresponding element of the stack frame.
 On the stack virtual machine of HVML, we can implement an efficient data management model.
 Some data exists as intermediate data when performing operations and will be automatically released.
 The other part of data is maintained in the stack frame, so that these data can be automatically allocated and released.
 Data, only a small part of it exists in static form.
 With such a management mechanism, we don't need to use an expensive garbage collector in the interpreter.
 In addition, based on dynamically replaceable operation groups, HVML provides the function of executing or invoking operation groups in place, and implements closure-like features.

 For example, the following HVML code snippet demonstrates the ability to perform different groups of operations in-place depending on the current target document type: